-- direct and indirect shareholders, and their subsidiaries, who have exclusive control or significant influence, which is presumed where more than 20% of the shares are held or where the investor is a member of the Board of Directors of an entity of the Group; - minority shareholders of entities which the Group consolidates under the full consolidation method; and - key management personnel.
+- direct and indirect shareholders, and their subsidiaries, who have exclusive control or significant influence, which is presumed where more than 20% of the shares are held or where the investor is a member of the Board of Directors of an entity of the Group; - minority shareholders of entities which the Group consolidates under the full consolidation method; - companies in which the Group has an equity interest that it consolidates under the equity method, and - key management personnel.

 8.1.
-Key Management Personnel
+Key management personnel